About The Divorcer

 Indeed.
 Few people get him like she does.

 “Don’t take the case, Cole.
-You want my blessing, but there’s nothing there for you, my dear.”
+You want my permission, but there’s nothing there for you, my dear.”

 “You could allow me some joy.”
 He pushes the sunglasses back up against his face to hide rolling eyes.